living in the Indian Himalayas

 Nothing was heated in Himachal; not homes, schools, shops or businesses.
 The kids had their long holiday break in winter because it was too cold to sit in an unheated classroom all day.
 And we got snow on the mountain, it was cold.
 Some days I could see my breath inside my apartment.

-Himachal families are used to this weather, and manage by layering up in shawls, heavy woollen sweaters and using hot water bottles in bed.
+Himachal families are used to this weather, and manage by layering up in shawls, heavy woolen sweaters and using hot water bottles in bed.
 I added Indian Old Monk rum to my winter survival repertoire – rum is very warming.
 Living without heat in winter taught me we don’t need much to manage, we’ve only been conditioned to think we do.
 Valuable as the lesson was, I admit I’d rather not repeat it.

 Himalayan Orchard Huts